JaechanAn/hashtable/README.md

 <img width="602" alt="스크린샷 2024-01-16 오후 5 45 24" src="https://github.com/JaechanAn/hashtable_server/assets/13327840/54e60fe3-dd08-46c8-98cf-656a325ccf88">

-**Pros**
+**Properties**
-- Works considerably well in cases with less contention
+- Works considerably well in cases with less contention on each bucket

-**Cons**
-- Managing multiple locks
+- Easy to implement
+- Skewed workload will increase contention on small portion of buckets
+- Not scalable

 #### Option 2 - Group Lock
 Support a more coarse-grained locking on buckets by grouping multiple buckets to the same lock.

 <img width="609" alt="스크린샷 2024-01-16 오후 5 48 42" src="https://github.com/JaechanAn/hashtable_server/assets/13327840/36b0f18b-3975-46f5-921e-b380635c53d0">

+**Properties**
+- Better than option 1 when number of workers are relatively small and writers don't overlap as much
+- Still not scalable, vulnerable to skewed workload as well

 #### Option 3 - Hand-over-hand Lock
-Use hand-over-hand (i.e., chain) locking on access to each bucket's list instead of using bucket based locking.
+Use hand-over-hand (i.e., chain) locking on access to each bucket's list instead of using bucket-based locking.

 <img width="797" alt="스크린샷 2024-01-16 오후 5 53 21" src="https://github.com/JaechanAn/hashtable_server/assets/13327840/848ebb22-7960-4edf-a087-82490f4c7472">

+**Properties**
+- Doesn't hold a lock on a bucket so multiple traversals are possible within the same bucket.
+- Holding consecutive two locks may trigger more contention on a skewed workload.

 ## Evaluation